Mohammed-Sattar/Multi-Agent-Development/README.md

 ## License

 This repository is for educational purposes and is not intended for commercial use.
-All content in this repository is licensed under the [MIT License](LICENSE), except for any third-party libraries or dependencies used (see `requirements.txt` for details).
+All content in this repository is licensed under the [MIT License](LICENSE), except for any third-party libraries or dependencies used.